Is this the Clear? Bare stone walls, long wide floor, kinda looks like an empty dining room…

 “Because I plinked some words onto a stolen laptop?”
 My brow wrinkles in confusion.

 “Don’t be reductive.”
-Gyrax waves his hands over Nyanti’s face, causing the air before it to glow and brighten.
+Gyrax waves his hands over Nyanti’s face, causing the air above it to glow and brighten.
 “That was Laiddinic power, honed from the stories you wrote as a boy.
 It was that skill—that ability to create—that saved our lives.
 Literally, in this instance.”

 “What can he do?”
 Erany’s face twists in puzzlement.